sweagleExpert/integrations/azure-devops/README.md

 # PRE-REQUISITES

-You should use the scripts provided here with the SWEAGLE CLI - Azure Agent container
+You should use the scripts provided here with the SWEAGLE CLI - Azure Agent container.

+There are 3 different types of Azure container:

+- "simple" type only includes SWEAGLE CLI with Azure pipeline required libraries and environment variables

+- "powershell" type is equivalent to "simple" type + powershell libraries if you need to use both SWEAGLE and Powershell tasks in same job

+- "azurePowershell" type is equivalent to "simple" type + Azure Powershell libraries if you need to use both SWEAGLE and Azure Powershell tasks in same job

 Please:
 - either, contact SWEAGLE to get an example of image of this container